| ⇦ |

 Lower jaw or mandible of human consists on either side a single membrane bone, the dentary.
 Both dentaries remain united anteriorly at a mandibular symphysis.
 Therefore, mandible is a single bone which consists of two dentary bones (practically two bones but theoretically a single bone)

-Related Questions: - Acetylcholinesterase helps in breaking
+Related Questions: - Minamata disease first occurred in

 Topics: Locomotion and Movement